ajbogh/node-image-farmer/README.md

 ## Serving Behind a Web Server

 *ATTENTION*: in typical web setups, static content such as images is often served by a web-server, never allowing requests to *.jpg, *.png etc. to reach Node process.
-If you want to use connect-thumbs, obviously you must allow paths to thumbnailed images to pass through to Node.
+If you want to use node-image-farmer, obviously you must allow paths to thumbnailed images to pass through to Node.
 Please add appropriate exception to you web server configuration.
 For Nginx, your configuration may look something like the following: